Update to StartOS 0.4.0

 Tor Cleanup

 During migration, the Tor service is automatically installed with all your existing onion addresses intact.
-However, Tor is rarely needed in StartOS 0.4.0 — most users will be better served by LAN, VPN, clearnet, or Holesail access.
+However, Tor is rarely needed in StartOS 0.4.0 — most users will be better served by other networking options.

-You are encouraged to review your service interfaces and delete any Tor addresses you no longer need.
-To manage onion addresses, open the Tor service and go to Actions > Manage Onion Services.
+You are encouraged to review your service interfaces and delete any Tor addresses you do not intend to use.

 Explore the New System